 These are just a few of the many ways that modern life can affect our mental health but there are many more and the symptoms of stress are just as many and varied.
-This can be paradoxical because the stress response follows a known and predictable pathway (as mentioned above, the HPA axis), yet the way we experience and respond to the stress response can take many forms and affects us in many different ways.
+This can be paradoxical because the stress response follows a known and predictable pathway (as mentioned above, the HPA axis), yet the way we each experience and respond to the stress response can take many forms and affects us in many different ways.
 To find out more about the symptoms of stress or anxiety, go here

-Hypnotherapy is a method of communication with the brain's unique language, the mind, this happens primarily via the auditory cortex, which then activates many of the brains sensory systems.
-Once the transition from our wakened state to sleep states occur, the brain is then in specific brainwave phases, it is during these phasic states that I can then stimulate your imagination to simulate many different sensory scenarios, e.g. visual, kinaesthetic auditory, olfactory and gustatory.
+Hypnotherapy is a method of communication with the brain's unique language, the subconscious mind, this happens primarily via the auditory cortex, which then activates many of the brains sensory systems.
+Once the transition from our wakened state to sleep states occur, the brain is then in specific brainwave phases and it is during these phasic states that I can then stimulate your imagination to simulate many different sensory scenarios, e.g. visual, kinaesthetic auditory, olfactory and gustatory.
 The degree to which I can align your issue, with the most prevalent sense(s) related to it, is the degree to which a resolution is achieved and habituation occurs!
 This can happen through suggestion or embedded command, directly or indirectly.
 Then, in your everyday life, a posthypnotic suggestion assists in the process of long-term potentiation (the stuff of habits) until the firm establishment of synaptic plasticity, new neural networks/connections, takes over.
-Essentially a new version of (mind) language directs the brain to respond differently, more normally, and appropriately to everyday sensory stimuli.
+Essentially a new version of (mind/ brain) language directs your brain to respond differently, more normally, and appropriately, to everyday sensory stimuli.
 So, in order for real change to occur, it has to occur within the brain itself!

-So, in this sense, the instrument of hypnotic change is derived via communication (my voice to the mind), that then stimulates a process of electrochemical transmission that occurs within the brain.
-So, what is termed the subconscious mind is slightly misleading because the place where all our emotions, memories, behaviours live, is in the brain itself.
+So, in this sense, the instrument of hypnotic change is derived via communication (my voice to the mind/brain), that then stimulates a process of electrochemical transmission that occurs within the brain.
+And what we term, the subconscious mind is slightly misleading because the place where all of our emotions, memories and behaviours live, is in the brain itself.
 Although thought can usefully be considered an aspect of the mind!
 The mind (brain language) is merely the communication system that alerts different brain systems to become active (excitatory) or inactive (inhibitory).
 What, I believe, makes us different from other mammals, is that we have a complex system of spoken language and this becomes an interface between the world we live in and how we process that in the brain.
 That is why nice pleasant and complimentary words generally make us feel good (although in some minds they can arouse suspicion) and harsh hurtful, derogatory ones make us feel bad, maybe angry too!
 In essence, the mind can omit, distort and/or generalise language at deeper levels, what John Grinder/Richard Bandler referred to as deep structure language.
 In essence, hypnotherapy rebalances the structure of our deeper, subconscious, language and that allows the mind to better communicate with its host, the brain!

 To expand upon my theory of the mind, I have come to the point of separating what we call the subconscious mind from the brain.
 What we term, "the mind" is not an anatomical construct, it is merely a theory that explains something, somewhat beyond comprehension, that brings about action.
 Imagine you are at the scene of an accident, someone (brain region A) telephones the ambulance service (brain region B), which initiates an action being taken.
 The action being taken by regions A and B caused an outcome, the telephone call (the mind) that initiated both actions was the method of communication that made it happen yet it was not part of the physical action.
-So, in the case of stress, the main parts of the brain that are involved, are the amygdala, hypothalamus, pituitary gland and, in the body, the adrenal medulla.
-Where stress becomes a disorder, is when memory and sensory systems in the brain (real anatomical structures) become adversely affected and the mind (brain language) then communicates a message, across several regions, that elicits a feeling at a level perceived in consciousness, which can then perpetuate itself through memory and sensory stimulation (these conscious aspects, could be considered as our thoughts).
+So, in the case of stress, the main parts of the brain that are involved, are the amygdala, hypothalamus, pituitary gland and, in the body, the adrenal medulla (albeit there are other areas involved too).
+And when stress becomes a disorder, is when memory and sensory systems in the brain (real anatomical structures) become adversely affected and the mind (brain language) then communicates a message, across several regions, that elicits a feeling at a level perceived in consciousness, which can then perpetuate itself through memory and sensory stimulation (these conscious aspects, could be considered as our thoughts).

 While we can't always choose our circumstances, and sometimes we can't change the ones we choose either, Trans4mational Therapy Centre's, brain stimulation, stress management programme can provide you with new ways to choose how you respond to the way your life unfolds.
 Because it's when we make better choices that life becomes more pleasant, more exciting and more fun!
 So, if you want to change the way your "inside", responds to your "outside," hypnotherapy is well worth a try; all you have to lose is "Your Stress!"